Solent Marine Information

 Portsmouth Harbour and approaches are controlled by QHM Portsmouth (VHF channel 11).
 QHM must be contacted before crossing the fairway within the Harbour.

-The "visitMyHarbour" web site is very useful free resource for harbour pilotage and gives a great overview for visiting the Solent area.
+The "visitMyHarbour" web site is very useful free resource for harbour pilotage and, being based on the Isle of Wight, gives a good overview for visiting the Solent area.
 Members can also download Hydrographic Office charts from their site.

 Whether experienced or inexperienced in the 'layout' of the Solent and its potential hazards - you may find the Solent Shallows website pictures useful.